-CHAMBERSBURG, Pa. – Betty Bitner has always had an independent streak – the retired college instructor, who has an undergraduate degree in classical languages, has spent time power-washing her home, climbing ladders to check roofing issues and taking apart pipes to fix her drains.
+CHAMBERSBURG, Pa. – Betty Bitner has always had an independent streak – the retired college professor, who has an undergraduate degree in classical languages, has spent time power-washing her home, climbing ladders to check roofing issues and taking apart pipes to fix her drains over the years.

-At 73, she remains active and said she lives life with few limitations.
+At 73 and after having bilateral knee surgery, she remains active and said she lives life with few limitations.

 “I just feel that I can do almost anything I want to now.
 I don’t have a fear of falling, I can play with my little great-grandnephews.
 I don’t find that I have any limits – any limits are limits I place on myself,” she explained.